Type conversion (also known as coercion or casting) is an operation that allows us to transform a value from one data type to another.

 Implicit conversions occur automatically when the compiler can convert one data type to another without loss of significant information.

-This happens when the destination type can hold all possible values of the source type without the risk of truncation.
+This happens when the destination type can contain all possible values of the source type without risk of truncation.

 For example, if you have a variable of type int

-and you want to assign its value to a variable of type long
+and want to assign its value to a variable of type long

-, C++ will perform the implicit conversion without needing you to specify it:
+, C++ will perform the implicit conversion without you having to specify it:

 int integerNumber = 10;